 The SSA will process your disability claim, asking questions and requiring proof along the way.
 As you pass through the application process, it helps to have disability lawyers by your side.

-If you have any questions about a Social Security claim, contact a disability attorney at any of our offices across Arkansas, Missouri, Kansas, Oklahoma, and Illinois.
+If you have any questions about your Adult Function Report, or Social Security claim, contact a disability attorney at any of our offices across Arkansas, Missouri, Kansas, Oklahoma, and Illinois.
 Call (618) 266-4038 or submit the Contact Form on our website for a free consultation.